 A top-notch customer experience is critical to building trust and loyalty, and loyal customers will become an invaluable source of not only sales but word-of-mouth marketing, too.

-Shipping and delivery play a huge role in the customer experience: 60% of online shoppers have chosen between competitors based on convenience of delivery options.
-Here are three tips for meeting customers’ growing expectations for ecommerce shipping and keep them coming back to shop time and time again.
+Shipping and last-mile delivery play a huge role in the customer experience: 60% of online shoppers have chosen between competitors based on convenience of delivery options.
+Are you living up to your customers’ expectations?

 3 fulfillment tips to improve customer loyalty